curl/curl/docs/TheArtOfHttpScripting.md

  The port number you specify in the URL is the number that the server uses to offer its services.
 Sometimes you may use a proxy, and then you may need to specify that proxy's port number separately from what curl needs to connect to the server.
-Like when using a HTTP proxy on port 4321:
+Like when using an HTTP proxy on port 4321:

     curl --proxy http://proxy.example.org:4321 http://remote.example.org/